triatomic/worldbuilderQT/ScriptEditor-QoL-Guide.md

 ---

-## Worked example — rename a unit everywhere
+## Work example — rename a unit everywhere

 You renamed a unit on the map from `GLAInfantry01` to `GLA_Rifle_01`, and now several scripts reference the old name.